Techyte/Mythrail/README.md

 # Mythrail

 My biggest project yet.
-When finished Mythrail will be a fully fleged FPS.
-It is built on top of unity3d and RiptideNetworking (you can check that out over here: https://github.com/RiptideNetworking/Riptide)
+When finished Mythrail will be a small FPS that I can play with friends!
+It is built on top of Unity3D and RiptideNetworking (you can check that out over here: https://github.com/RiptideNetworking/Riptide)